OpenEnergyDashboard/DesignDocs/testing/testing.md

 - C2  is the maximum value for a reading.

 No other cells should be edited.
 Note the readings change whenever you reopen the spreadsheet or touch cells in the sheet.
 To keep the same value they are copied to another CSV file as only values (see next).

+There are two files that are used for meter data.
+Both has B5 as 2022-08-18 00:00:00.

+- The first is the standard one with the readings in readings_ri_15_days_75.csv
+  - A2 is 15
+  - B2 is 1
+  - C2 is 100
+  - The cell range to select is B5:C7204
+- The second meter is used for groups and deliberately has a different frequency to test combining groups with different values.
+It also has a different range of values.
+Note the meters do align on each day so there are no missing/partial reading for the dates selected.
+The readings are in readings_ri_20_days_75.csv.
+  - A2 is 20
+  - B2 is 27
+  - C2 is 73
+  - The cell range to select is B5:C5404

 After setting the values and creating the values in the three needed columns (A, B, C) you can create a CSV for testing usage by: